CraneHzm/EHTask/README.md

 'EHTask' contains the source code of our model and some pre-trained models.
-The pre-trained models are saved in "EHTask/checkpoint" directory.

 'EHTask_Unity_Example' contains an example of running EHTask model with Unity.